BOND

-In the Knoxville Community School District, our mission is to provide every student with an exceptional learning environment with the resources they need to fulfill their potential and pursue their highest aspirations.
+At the Knoxville Community School District, we strive to provide every student with an exceptional learning environment that has the resources they need to fulfill their potential and pursue their highest aspirations.

 -